Philly-B/PathFindingVisualization/documentation/documentation.md

 ![alt text](./screenshots/overviewGridSizeBig.png "Overview with a lot of grid cells")

+Resizing the grid into a smaller size removes all cell conditions which would refer to out of grid cells.
+Therefore, assume the end is set to the lower right corner.
+When resizing the grid to the next smaller representation, this constraint of being the end cell will be removed, so that a new end cell has to be defined.
+The same mechanic appears for walls and start cell constraints as well.

 ## Algorithms
 A path finding algorithm can be selected on the right side of the page.
 The dropdown offers multiple different algorithms, which can be seen in the screenshot below.
 A brief description of every algorithm is provided on the right of the selection.
 ![alt text](./screenshots/algorithmSelection.png "Algorithm selection dropdown")